-The Group assesses at each financial year whether there is an indication that its plant and equipment and right-of-use assets may be impaired.
-The assessment requires an estimation of the recoverable amount of the plant and equipment and the right-of-use assets.
+The Group assesses at each financial year whether there is an indication that its plant and equipment and right-of-use assets may be impaired and whether there is any indication that an impairment loss recognised in prior years may no longer exist or many have decreased.
+The assessment requires an estimation of the recoverable amount of the plant and equipment and right-of-use assets.
 This requires the Group to make an estimate of the expected operating cash flows and to choose a suitable discount rate in order to calculate the present value of those cash flows.
 The recoverable amount is most sensitive to the discount rates and the forecast revenue growth rates applied to future cash flow projections.
-The key assumptions applied in the determination of the value in use and a sensitivity analysis, are disclosed and further explained in Notes 10 and 28 to the financial statements.
+The key assumptions applied in the determination of the value in use and a sensitivity analysis, are disclosed and further explained in Notes 10.

-The carrying amount of the Group's plant and equipment and right-of-use assets as at 31 December 2023 was \$2,593,771 (2022: \$1,468,115) and \$8,448,358 (2022: \$6,529,595) respectively.
-During the financial year, the Group recorded a reversal of impairment loss on plant and equipment of \$12,061 (2022: a net reversal of impairment loss of \$200,958) and a reversal of impairment loss on right-of-use assets of \$108,926 (2022: \$1,302,344).
+The carrying amount of the Group's plant and equipment and right-of-use assets as at 31 December 2024 was \$3,818,584 (2023: \$2,593,771) and \$22,137,444 (2023: \$8,448,358) respectively.
+During the financial year, the Group recorded a reversal of impairment loss on right-of-use assets of \$120,000 (2023: \$108,926).
+In 2023, the Group recorded a net reversal of impairment loss on plant and equipment of \$12,061.
+No reversal of impairment loss is recorded for plant and equipment during the financial year.